sandeep-tukaram/algods/ds/array/README.md

   2. memory/position/location
       * memory is allocated/reserved.
       * contiguous block of memory.
-      * fixed/varying size array.
+      * bounded bock of memory. [start, end].
+Usually start is represented as 0, so in a n sized array position n-1 holds the nth element.
+A[0, n), A[0..n), A[0, n-1], A[1, n] etc are some valid notaions used to represent an Array A of size n.

 b.
 Relations:
   1. array as a datastructure doesn't employ relations between elements to position them.

 c.
-Function/API:
+Function/Goals:
+  The fundamental goal of array is random access.
+Which means, store and retrieve an element directly without having to go through elements before/after it in the structure.

+  Ramdom access translates into following operations.
   1. get(i), A[i]
-  2. set(e, i), A[i] = e.
-Overrides if any at i.
+  2. set(i, e), A[i] = e.
+Overrides previous element at i.

+  Both get() and set() are O(1).
+Arrays are optimized for getting the element and setting the element by position.

 ---

-## Behavior - performance (time and space), error
+## Behavior - operation performance (time and space) and error
 Behavior is latent in the structure.
-In other words, the structure implies behavior, which may get triggered by events.
+Events suppress or release the latent behavior.
 A simple framework to understand behavior in algo/DS is to look at the correctness (or error) and the performance (time and space).

 1. due to element: